 I also believe in many ways this is a spiritual unleveling.
 Sometimes I think the sickest of us are those of us who have opened so widely spiritually that our bodies are breaking down trying to catch up.
 But that doesn’t mean we won’t ever catch up, it means that when we do we will be all the more powerful.
 We will learn what it means to truly walk slowly into the fire and live life intuitively and draw inward and not take on too much.
 I am dedicated to that beyond belief.
 I am excited for what is to come.

 So many positive things have happened already.
 My parents found a place to rent down here (they are keeping their house in Sac!
-Don’t worry, Sac people who are reading!) and my mom will be down here with me for most, if not all, of my treatments.
+And my mom will be down here with me for most, if not all, of my treatments.
 We are actually moving into the SAME BUILDING… believe it or not.
 I feel closer to my friends who have stepped up beyond belief than ever before, and I feel so lucky to have them.
 The outpouring of love feels like it has surrounded me like a bright white light and shield against the nasty feelings I’ve felt for so long, and I am ready to fight it.

 It’s crazy because what started as a wellness blog (a vegan food blog to be specific) 5 years ago almost to the day, has turned into the ultimate wellness JOURNEY… or more of a journey toward wellness, since somehow life happened & my physical body is currently the furthest thing from healthy right now.
 But I will get there, and my healthy lifestyle, the love of those around me, and my spirituality will get me through.
 Oh, and amazing doctors who actually DO understand Lyme.

 So much love, today and always.
 XOXO"